maadfa/terraform-3tier-architecture-/README.md

 touch main.tf variables.tf outputs.tf terraform.tfvars

+Similarly,mkdir is used to create folders

 mkdir modules

 cd modules

 mkdir vpc ec2 alb rds

+Note :Create folders by using mkdir command before creating files using touch command.

 This creates the base files and folders.